fal-works/esbuild-plugin-global-externals/README.md

 ### Named exports

-Provide a function that receives a module path and returns either `null` or names of exported variables.
+An object or a function that specifies names of variables exported from each module.

 Without this option, the module type "esm" works only with modules that are imported with default import.